 ‘Flying’ by ADRIAN PIPER (1982) comes as a continuation of reading sessions unfolding in the new temporary location of GUEST ROOMS in the bustling area of Saint Gilles in Brussels.
 The text follows a previous series ’The Mythic Being’ created by the artist between 1972 and 1975, addressing multiple issues around race and gender.
 It is also about the abstraction of the Self, through the embodiment of a stereotype persona.
-Piper is an (afro-) American female conceptual artist and philosopher specializing in Kant’s philosophy, and especially his ‘Critique of the Pure Reason’.
+Piper is a conceptual artist and philosopher specialising in Kant’s philosophy, and especially his ‘Critique of the Pure Reason’.
 Piper’s philosophy and artistic practices are intertwined.
 After having worked within Conceptual Art, she developed her practice regarding the issues of feminism, race and xenophobia, especially in the United States. ’The Probable Trust Registry: The Rules of the Game #1-3’ presented at the Venice Biennial 2015 addressed broader issues of humanist utopias.

-The reading is introduced by HÉLÈNE JACQUES who recently graduated from Curatorial Studies program at KASK School of Arts in Gent following studies in Art History at the Université catholique de Louvain, where she studied the work of ADRIAN PIPER, whose body took a central position in the artist's own work since the beginning, and later on, when it increasingly removed itself, giving the space for the spectator's body.
+The reading is introduced by HÉLÈNE JACQUES who graduated from Curatorial Studies program at KASK School of Arts in Gent following her studies in Art History at the Université catholique de Louvain, where she focused on Adrian Piper, whose body took a central position in the artist's own work since the beginning, and later on, when it increasingly removed itself, giving the space for the spectator's body.

-We would like to extend our thanks to ADRIAN PIPER, APRA Foundation Berlin ●
+We would extend our thanks to ADRIAN PIPER, APRA Foundation, Berlin ●